edisplay/RCB_TA_notes/week-22-computer-science/sorting/cs_intro.md

 - write a for loop that looks at each index of the array to see if it matches the random value
 - if it does match the random value display an alert box with the index of the array and the value
+- linear search is just a fancy way of saying a for loop with a conditional

 Solution:
 ```